 The Cenozoic Kalahari Group is the most widespread body of terrestrial sediments in southern Africa.
 The Cenozoic sands and calcretes of the Kalahari Group range in thickness from a few metres to more than 180m (Partridge et al., 2006).
 The youngest formation of the Kalahari group is the Gordonia Formation which is generally termed Kalahari sand and comprises of red aeolian sands that cover most of the Kalahari Group sediments.
-The pan sediments of the area originated from the Gordonia Formation and contain white to brown fine-grained silts, sands and clays.
+The pan sediments of the area originated from the Gordonia Formation and contain white to brown fine-grained silts, sands, and clays.
 Some of the pans consist of clayey material mixed with evaporates that shows seasonal effects of shallow saline groundwaters.
 Quaternary alluvium, aeolian sands, surface limestone, silcrete, and terrace gravels are also included in the Kalahari Group (Kent 1980).
 Partridge et al., (2006) describe numerous types of superficial deposits of Late Caenozoic (Miocene to Pliocene to Recent) age throughout the Karoo Basin.
-Sands and gravel in the development footprint have a possible fluvial origin.
+Sands and gravel have a possible fluvial origin.

+The fossil assemblages of the Kalahari are generally low in diversity and occur over a wide range.
 These fossils represent terrestrial plants and animals with a close resemblance to living forms.
-Fossil assemblages include bivalves, diatoms, gastropod shells, ostracods and trace fossils.
+Fossil assemblages include bivalves, diatoms, gastropod shells, ostracods, and trace fossils.
 The palaeontology of the Quaternary superficial deposits has been relatively neglected in the past.
 Late Cenozoic calcrete may comprise of bones, horn corns as well as mammalian teeth.
 Tortoise remains have also been uncovered as well as trace fossils which include termite and insect's burrows and mammalian trackways.
 Amphibian and crocodile remains have been uncovered where the depositional settings in the past were wetter.